shaikanjum432/RockVSMinePrediction/README.md

 # Sonar Classification Project

 ## Overview
 This project focuses on predicting whether objects detected by sonar are mines or rocks.
 The prediction is based on analyzing sonar data using machine learning techniques.

-## Introduction
-The project utilizes Python programming language and Google Colaboratory, a cloud-based system for writing Python scripts.
 With the aid of sonar technology, sound signals are sent and received to differentiate between mines and rocks.

+## What I did
+1. Developed a predictive system to classify objects detected by sonar as mines or rocks.
+2. Utilized machine learning techniques, specifically logistic regression, for data analysis and classification.

 ## Workflow